 Forecasting is hard in the best of circumstances

-New technology products are the worst case scenario for forecasters
+New technology products are the worst-case scenario for forecasters

-The first approach that I usually employ is the “top down” method.
+The first approach that I usually employ is the “top-down” method.
 You might also call this the “macro” approach.
-This is an exercise of defining the size of your total addressable market via existing market research or by estimating the total number of potential users, as well as also estimating what a reasonable market share will be for your product — given the various attributes of your market position.
-To establish your share consider everything you can in your analysis: your marketing budget, brand strength, an unbiased view of how your product stacks up vs. the competition, etc.
+This is an exercise of defining the size of your total addressable market first.
+This is done via existing market research or by estimating the total number of potential users.
+Also, estimate what a reasonable market share will be for your product.
+Make sure to consider all attributes of your market position in formulating a realistic potential market share estimate.
+Consider everything you can in your share analysis.
+Include your marketing budget, brand strength, an unbiased view of how your product stacks up vs. the competition, etc.

-Usually, it’s impractical to do a complete survey of everyone that may be involved in the sales effort.
+Usually, it’s impractical to do a complete survey of everyone who may be involved in the sales effort.
 What’s important is to obtain a representative sample that is both broad enough and deep enough that the data you gather has at least some statistical significance.
 At that point, you can “normalize” the data.
-For example, say you were able to gather data from a broad cross-section of sales points, totaling approximately 10% of the total sales infrastructure (10% of dealers, 10% of direct sales reps, etc).
-You would then multiply the total number of units/dollars you obtained from your sales entities times 10, to reach a bottoms up forecast totaling 100%.
+As an example, say you were able to gather data from a broad cross-section of sales points, totaling approximately 10% of the total sales infrastructure (10% of dealers, 10% of direct sales reps, etc.).
+You would then multiply the total number of units/dollars you obtained from your sales entities times 10, to reach a bottoms-up forecast totaling 100%.